Gyumeijie/put/README.md

 > **p**ictures **u**ploading **t**ool

-**put** allows you uploading pictures assets without downloading the whole repository, especially when the repository has a big size.
+**put** allows you uploading pictures assets without downloading the whole repository.
+This is useful especially the repository to which some assets are put has a big size.

 ## Install